ArnoBidet/wanderways-doc/docs/backend/routes/game.md

             Note left of Backend: See 2
         end
         Backend-->>Client: reponse_code : 1 // OK
-        Note left of Backend: See 3
     end

-    break when abort-session
-      Client-->>Backend: /api/game/abort-session
-      Note left of Backend: See 4
-    end

-    alt Player gave up
+    alt gave up
       Client->>Backend: /api/game/give-up
-      Note left of Backend: See 5
+      Note left of Backend: See 3
       Backend-->>Client: HTTP 200
+    else found all responses
+      Note left of Backend: See 4
-    else
+    else timeout
       Client->>Backend: /api/game/timeout
-      Note left of Backend: See 6
+      Note left of Backend: See 5
       Backend-->>Client: HTTP 200
     end
 ```

 1. Every following message will have the cookie header SESSIONID.
-2. The client computed something wrong.Theserver detected it.The client willstop the game and display a message.The server will generate a log forthe devs with all session information(expect sensitive data such as IP).
+2. The client computed something wrong.Theserver detected it.The client willstop the game and display a message.The server will generate a log for the devs with all session information(expect sensitive data such as IP).
+4. The client wants to stop the game.
+The server saves statistics.
-3. If the client found all responses.
+5. If the client found all responses.
 It displays the "win" page and the server automatically saves statistics.
-4. The client hard quit the page.
-5. The client wants to stop the game.
 6. The client didn't finished before the timeout.
+The server saves statistics.

+Note :

+- For a game creation, the sessions' cookie is instanciated throuh `SET-COOKIE` HTTP header.
+- Session cookies will have the following propertiers by default :<br>`Secure`, `SameSite : strict` and `HttpOnly`.
+- If the server does not receive any client request before 1 minute after the game should have ended, then end session and does not save statisics.
+- If the player tries to quit the page normally, an alert tells him that doing so will be considered as giving up, and a `give-up` request will be sent.

 <!-- @TODO create sequence diagram or sth